fernando-ylh/velocity_monitoring/README.md

 ### Pre-Requirements
-1) Make sure your workstation use Linux and it can be accessed from the network <br/>
+1) Make sure your workstations use Linux and it can be accessed from the network. <br/>
-2) Download and install Python 3.6 from Anaconda Distribution (https://www.anaconda.com/distribution) <br/>
+2) Download and install Python 3.6 from Anaconda Distribution (https://www.anaconda.com/distribution). <br/>
-3) Install Bokeh, Holoviews, Geoviews, and Panel <br/> `conda install -c pyviz/label/dev -c bokeh/label/dev holoviews panel  bokeh geoviews`
+3) Install Bokeh, Holoviews, Geoviews, and Panel <br/> .
+`conda install -c pyviz/label/dev -c bokeh/label/dev holoviews panel  bokeh geoviews`